TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Trident-Bench

-\paragraph{3.2.6 Final Dataset Statistics.} After multi-stage filtering and expert annotation, our final dataset includes 2,652 high-quality harmful prompts: 911 in finance, 887 in law, and 854 in medicine.
-The genration rejection rate was highest in the medical and law domain, where ethical edge cases often made harmfulness judgments less clear-cut.
-Around 70\% of medical prompts are adapted and revalidated from MedSafetyBench~\cite{han2024medsafetybench}, while all finance and law prompts were created from scratch using our domain-grounded pipeline.
-A full breakdown of is included in Appendix~\ref{appendix:dataset-stats}.
+\textbf{3.2.6 Final Dataset Statistics.} After multi-stage filtering and expert annotation, the final dataset consists of \textbf{2,635} high-quality harmful prompts: 911 in finance, 887 in law, and 837 in medicine.
+The rejection rate during generation was highest in the medical and legal domains, where ethical edge cases often made judgments of harmfulness less clear-cut.
+A detailed breakdown of prompts per domain and per principle is provided in Appendix~\ref{appendix:dataset-stats}.
+See Appendix ~\ref{appdenix:exmaple} for example meta data contained in Trident-Bench.
+Furthermore, we evaluate the diversity of the dataset; see Appendix~\ref{gen_div} for details.